Cotswolds Invitational Backgammon Weekend

 Will there be any casual Backgammon for non-playing partners?

 Last year we had over a dozen non-playing partners/friends/family attending, many who signed up for Yoga but we will also have plenty of casual Backgammon play available and if the demand is there, perhaps an informal competition just for fun.
-Additionally, non-playing partners will be welcomed in the Consulting Doubles competition and if comfortable with the Doubling cube they are welcome in the Friday Night Warm-up Tournament.
+Additionally, non-playing partners will be be able to play in the Friday Night Warm-up Tournament and the Saturday Night Doubles, two competitions just for those not taking part in the Main .
 The short answer is yes.

 Can I use a baffle box at the Cotswolds Weekend?